Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 ---
 ## How many tests to write?
-no objective answer
+No objective answer

-General guidance:
-- write tests at different levels:
+Write tests at different levels, using these general guidelines:
-  - write lots of small and fast unit tests
+  - lots of small and fast unit tests
-  - write some coarse-grained tests
+  - some coarse-grained tests
-  - write a few high-level tests that test your application from end to end
+  - a few high-level tests that test your application from end to end

 ---
-## Testing triangle (OG)
+## Testing triangle
 ![bg 80%](rsc/test_pyramid.jpg)

 ---
-## Testing triangle, updated for app
+## Testing triangle, updated for app dev
 ![bg right:65% 95%](rsc/test_pyramid2.webp)

 ---